 Some quick tips to help you successfully plan and deliver your presentations

 Skip too many bullet points and detailed charts if possible – your supporting slides should be just that.
-Support your presentation with easy-to-understand visuals that don’t take your audience’s attention away from what you’re saying.
+Supporting your presentation with easy-to-understand visuals that don’t take your audience’s attention away from what you’re saying.

 At first, this might sound like a bad thing but repetition helps strengthen the listener’s memory.
 When done correctly, repeating certain words and phrases in your speech can make a lasting impact.